Super Lawyers

 Below are summaries of lawsuits against CVS that resulted in jury verdicts or settlements that were publicly reported.
 These cases include both premises liability and medication error claims.
 Keep in mind that the cases below are just a small, limited sampling of CVS lawsuits because they do not include cases or claims that were settled confidentially.

-• Wallace v CVS Pharmacy (Alabama 2019) $50,000: A boy was prescribed 2 mg of Baclofen.
+• Wallace v CVS Pharmacy (Alabama 2021) $50,000: A boy was prescribed 2 mg of Baclofen.
 CVS dispensed 2.5 ml instead, which is a higher dose.
 The boy suffered lethargy, disorientation, an altered mental status, nausea, and vomiting.
 He also suffered the aggravation of his developmental delays and pre-existing neurological issues.
 His issues were resolved after 30 days.
 The boy’s mother alleged that CVS’s failure to dispense the right dosage caused his injuries.
 This case settled for $50,000.

 • J.L., Pro Ami v CVS Pharmacy (New York 2019) $40,000: A 7-year-old boy suffered an infection.
 He was prescribed Azithromycin.
 CVS dispensed Alendronate, also known as Fosamax, instead.
 The boy suffered respiratory and gastrointestinal issues, including vomiting and shortness of breath.
 His parents alleged that CVS’s failure to dispense the right medication caused his injuries.
 The defense denied liability.
 This case settled for $40,000.

-• Marrone v CVS Pharmacy (California 2018) $2.5 million: plaintiff, 57-year-old female, is walking up ramped entrance to CVS Pharmacy when she trips and violently falls over a metal stub sticking out of the concrete with duct tape on it.
+• Marrone v CVS Pharmacy (California 2018) $2.5 million: plaintiff, 57-year-old female, is walking up the ramped entrance to CVS Pharmacy when she trips and violently falls over a metal stub sticking out of the concrete with duct tape on it.
 The stub was a remnant of a metal signpost that had previously been removed.
 Plaintiff did not request an ambulance or medical treatment immediately after her fall, but the following day she complained of pain all over her body and particularly in her left wrist.
-She went to a doctor and was diagnosed with herniated lumbar discs at L4-5 and L5-S1 with annular fissures, and osteophytes, or bone spurs, at C5-6 and C6-7, resulting in disc osteophyte complex.
+She went to a doctor and was diagnosed with herniated lumbar discs at L4-5 and L5-S1 with annular fissures and osteophytes, or bone spurs, at C5-6 and C6-7, resulting in a disc osteophyte complex.
 Over the next 2 years, she undergoes numerous back surgeries and incurs medical expenses of over $400k.
 The defense admits liability – how could they not? – but contests the extent of the plaintiff’s injuries in her CVS pharmacy lawsuit.
 The jury sided with the victim and awarded $2.5 million.

 • Redmond v CVS Pharmacy (Texas 2017) $202,500: 61-year-old male plaintiff walks into a CVS store to pick up his prescription.
-The store was not officially open yet but doors were unlocked and it appeared to be o
+The store was not officially open yet but the doors were unlocked and it appeared to be o

 • Nussbaum v CVS Inc. (Virginia 2011) $1.15 million: plaintiff’s doctor calls in a prescription for Bactrim DC to the CVS pharmacy in Great Falls, VA.
-Plaintiff was already taking a blood thinner drug, Coumadin, which was contra-indicated with Bactrim because of a potentially dangerous interaction.
-Within 2 days the interaction between the drugs causes the plaintiff to suffer uncontrolled internal bleeding and she dies soon after.
+Plaintiff was already taking a blood thinner drug, Coumadin, which was contraindicated with Bactrim because of a potentially dangerous interaction.
+Within 2 days, the interaction between the drugs causes the plaintiff to suffer uncontrolled internal bleeding, and she dies soon after.
 (There are many pharmacy drug interaction lawsuits involving this Bactrim/Coumadin.)
-Her family sues both CVS and the doctors for wrongful death, alleging that they were negligent in prescribing and filling a prescription for a contra-indicated drug.
-CVS paid $950,000 to settle the medication error claims against it and the doctors paid $200,000.
+Her family sues both CVS and the doctors for wrongful death, alleging that they were negligent in prescribing and filling a prescription for a contraindicated drug.
+CVS paid $950,000 to settle the medication error claims against it, and the doctors paid $200,000.

 • Molettiere v CVS Pharmacy (Pennsylvania 2011) $250,000: plaintiff slips and falls on unremoved snow and ice directly outside the entrance to a CVS store in Montgomery County, PA.
 She suffers back and neck injuries and sues CVS and a snow removal contractor for premises liability.
-The snow removal contractor settles out and the case proceeds against CVS.
+The snow removal contractor settles out, and the case proceeds against CVS.
 The jury awards $250,000 in damages.

 Hire a Lawyer for your CVS Lawsuit